- Body Color

 The arrival of the 1974 Chevy Corvette occurred during an abysmal period in automotive history.
 The period in question actually began in October 1973 when OAPEC, (the Arab members of OPEC) plus Egypt, Syria, and Tunisia proclaimed an oil embargo against the United States.
 Long lines for gas sprung up nationwide, and the era of the large engine muscle car was coming to an end.
 Instead of pure power, companies focused on conveniences, and smooth ride, and this year Corvette is exemplary of the times.

 A sea of black leather buckets, (courtesy of a 1982 Corvette), carpet, dash, and door panels, with just a few areas of added woodgrain make up the fully redone interior.
-VDO gauges now occupy the deeply sunk in round cluster and front the 3 spoke wood rimmed steering wheel, center of dash, and even A/C is installed (needs charged) in the console controlled by horizontal wheels for temperature…modern!
-The 4-speed manual transmission shifter is here as well.
+VDO gauges now occupy the deeply sunk in round cluster and front the 3 spoke wood rimmed steering wheel, center of dash, and even A/C installed in the console controlled by horizontal wheels for temperature…modern!
+The 6-speed manual transmission shifter is here as well.
 As the dash rises up from the console our eyes are drawn to the Kenwood AM/FM/Cassette stereo and sprinkling of more VDO gauges that would look right at home in the cockpit of a Boeing 737.
 A pop of the roof panels and you can experience open air motoring pleasure.
 A new dash pad is noted as is all new weatherstripping.
 In back, clean black carpeting covers the extra storage area behind the seats and a trio of storage compartments are noted.
 Overall, the interior is very nice and is definitely a showstopper.

 TRIM 404-Black Leather